 When and where are the Construction Code Modernization Committee meetings?

 If you are selected to serve on the committee, you will receive calendar notices of the meetings.
 The meetings are held both in-person and online.
 You can choose either in-person or online via MS Teams.
 We will additionally keep you informed about the meeting dates for specific codes and code subsections so that you can attend the meetings specific to your areas of expertise.

 How do I get access to the proposed 2021 Construction Codes?

 The proposed 2021 Construction Codes are available on the Code Amendments page.

 About the Project

 In this publication, you will find more about the history of the project, the overall CCM timeline, our goals and objectives for the CCM project, as well as specific tasks and action items.
 Additionally, there will be information on the code adoption process, examples of the various forms and information required for code recommendations, and corresponding guidelines that will assist everyone in understanding the CCM project’s structure and outreach efforts.

 The Construction Code Modernization project began in mid-June of 2022 and will take two years to successfully complete the six tasks.
-The Stakeholder kick-off will be held in early December 2022 with Task Force and Committee meetings beginning later that month and lasting through April 2023.
+The Stakeholder kick-off meeting was held on Dec.
+16, 2022.
+A copy of the presentation can be viewed and downloaded here.

 For more details about the project, review the Public Participation Plan.